Keyboard shortcuts

 state value state conflictsA state enum variant is named state.Rename the variant.

-current_state id ... is not a valid state value / is not a loaded state valueAn artifact transition references a current state outside the admitted state table.Emit only admitted state IDs from lowering; reject or regenerate invalid artifacts.
+current_state id ... is not a valid state value / is not a loaded state valueAn artifact transition references a current state outside the loaded state table.Emit only typed state IDs from lowering; reject or regenerate invalid artifacts.

 Process And Mailbox Errors